Private police: Security guards

 Security guards are, by definition, not private police since they are not commissioned police officers.
-They are usually regulated by the government but lack the many of the same police powers commissioned police officers are granted.
+They are usually regulated by the government but lack many of the same police powers commissioned police officers are granted.
 Security officers are limited to their assigned properties (even if they travel between multiple properties), and can only take the action on public streets that a citizen might take.
 Security agencies range from "slick-belt" companies that merely observe and report incidents to police, to more well trained security agencies that detain subjects committing crimes, and have good relationships with their local police departments.

 Government entities may employ private security personnel via contract, while others have their own security departments.
 Sometimes these officers have special police commissions, and some do not.

 Security personnel can also take on auxiliary functions of police duties, such as administrative work, which constitutes a signification proportion of the workload of officers.
 It has been argued that police, who cost more than private security guards, are overqualified for such auxiliary duties because of their extensive training.
 One study found that outsourcing such functions to private contractors could reduce police forces’ operational expenditures by between 17% and 20% in the Canadian province of Quebec.
 The same study cited similar measures in the UK, which led to reductions in both crime rates and public expenditures on police.